Chapter 1:

 The son shook his head weakly.

 At once, the ground beneath the son gave way to a great fissure, dirt whipped into the wind by wild, thrashing roots.
-He glanced below in horror, for the only dark darker than the dark around him was that directly under.
-Mercifully the son could not contemplate the horror of the situation long, branches once wrapped round giving slack, its prey plunging into the abyss.
-His color soon faded from sight, and the hole became wholly dark once more.
+He gazed in awe of the swallowing darkness below.
+Mercifully he could not contemplate the horror of the situation long, branches once wrapped round giving sudden slack, its prey plunging into the abyss.
+The man’s color soon faded from sight, and the hole became wholly dark once more.

 Ataga Corliss